Toxic Contaminants Policy and Prevention Outcome:Factors Influencing Progress

 Extent and Distribution of Polychlorinated Biphenyls (PCBs)

-- Gaps in knowledge related to the relative sizes of PCB sources and most effective best management practices.
+Diverse entry points require a wide range of management responses.
+There are significant gaps in knowledge about the relative sizes of PCB sources and the most effective best management practices.

 Stakeholder Mindset